-Facet Joint Injections - Can They Inject Some Life Back Into Your Back?
+Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

-The thought of driving a needle deep into your spine probably doesn't sound like the most attractive idea whether you suffer from back pain or not.
+Now the thought of driving a needle deep into your spine probably doesn't sound like the most attractive idea, whether you suffer from back pain or not.

 In fact it probably sounds both crazy and scary in equal parts!